department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/bold-text.md

 - Any part of a text link, since the blue and underlining sets apart that text enough
 - Words used to emphasize a point being made in the text, like “only if”

+**Stacked informational text in forms and applications**

+When there is short, stacked text in forms and applications that has a key (general information) and value (specific to the user or the page), bold the key only.
+Don't use a colon after it.
+See this page.